undox-rs/undox/README.md

 </p>

-A batteries-included static site generator for documentation, with first-class support for aggregating content from multiple repositories.
+**undox** is a batteries-included static site generator for documentation, with first-class support for aggregating content from multiple repositories.

 > This project is in early development.
 This readme is aspirational.
 Expect frequent breaking changes and missing features.